IyarLin/R-advantages-over-python/README.md

 but rather has to have them hard coded.
 2\.
 The syntax is super cumbersome and requires searching stackoverflow.
 3\.
 We need to use *apply* instead of the common *agg* method.
+4\.
+I’m pretty sure anyone not using the above code for more than a few weeks would have to search stackoverflow/his code base again to find the answer next time he needs to do that calculation.

-## Window functions in dplyr are way better than in pandas
+## Window functions

 ### Aggregation over a window